Waikato River Trails

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

-Hamilton, New Zealand105 contributions
+Auckland, New Zealand14 contributions

-Written 6 February 2018
+Written 6 September 2017

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.